qcscine/molassembler/NOTES.rst

 CONTINUE AT
 -----------
-Finish DistanceGeometry/DistanceBoundsMatrix and refactor Molecule's constraint collection to return that type
+- Constraint collection and population of DistanceBoundsMatrix -> 3/4 lengths, caching of calculated i-j distances for lookup
-Constraint collection and population of DistanceBoundsMatrix
+- Metrization during distance matrix generation in DistanceBoundsMatrix

 TODO